lohitpt252003/OOPS/python/README.md

 ## Destructors

 In Python, the `__del__` method is the destructor.
-It is called when an object's reference count becomes zero.
+It is called when an object's reference count becomes zero and the object is about to be destroyed by the garbage collector.

--   **What is it?** The `__del__` method is a special method that is called when an object is about to be destroyed.
+-   **What is it?** The `__del__` method is a special method that can be defined to perform cleanup tasks before an object is reclaimed.
--   **Purpose:** It can be used to perform cleanup tasks, such as closing file handles or database connections.
+-   **Purpose:** It can be used for final cleanup, such as closing file handles or database connections.
--   **When is it called?** The `__del__` method is called when the garbage collector decides to destroy the object.
-This is not always predictable, so it's not recommended to rely on it for critical cleanup operations.
+-   **When is it called?** The `__del__` method is called automatically by the garbage collector.
+However, the exact timing is not guaranteed.
+It's not recommended to rely on it for critical cleanup operations that must happen at a specific time.

+### Default Behavior vs. Custom Destructor (`__del__`)

+1.  **Default Behavior (Garbage Collection)**: If you do not define a `__del__` method, Python does not create a "default destructor" function.
+Instead, the default behavior is that the garbage collector will automatically reclaim the object's memory when it's no longer referenced.
+This is sufficient for most classes.

+2.  **Custom Destructor (`__del__`)**: You should define a `__del__` method only when you need to perform specific cleanup actions that won't happen automatically, like releasing external resources.
+Overriding `__del__` can sometimes complicate garbage collection, so it should be used with care.

-### Python Example
+### Python Example of a Custom Destructor

 ```python
 import time